VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Audi Q6 e-tron offers evident more room – 526 L compared to 410 L. That’s a difference of about 116 L.
+Looking at boot space, the Audi Q6 e-tron offers noticeably more boot space – 526 L compared to 410 L. That’s a difference of about 116 L.

-In maximum load capacity, the Audi Q6 e-tron performs hardly perceptible better – up to 1529 L, which is about 129 L more than the Volvo EX40.
+For maximum load capacity, the Audi Q6 e-tron offers very slightly more capacity – up to 1,529 L, about 129 L more than the Volvo EX40.

-When it comes to payload, Audi Q6 e-tron to a small extent takes the win – 540 kg compared to 480 kg.
+When it comes to payload, the Audi Q6 e-tron carries slightly more – 540 kg compared to 480 kg.
 That’s a difference of about 60 kg.

 Who wins the race in the data check?